 Then the owner takes over, removing or replacing the ShoeSecures as needed or desired for riding in certain arenas or in wet weather or sticky turnout.
 Some riders might need them only for spring or fall.
 Horses with gait or conformation problems that affect their timing or foot placement might wear them on the trail or in the arena.
 Show organization rules for hoof equipment vary, so riders should check before entering the ring with ShoeSecures on.

 Muriel Colquhoun went beyond her farrier to test why her product worked.
 Dr. Tim Watson, Director for International Affairs at the British Equestrian Federation, put her product to the test.
-He reported: "Gait analysis has shown that the wearing of the shoe shield does not alter the loading of the limb during the weight-bearing or stance phase of the stride.
+He reported: "Gait analysis has shown that the wearing of the shoe shield (Shoe Secure) does not alter the loading of the limb during the weight-bearing or stance phase of the stride.
 Furthermore, it has no significant effect on the flexion/extension of the forelimb joints during the swing phase of the stride.

 “The ShoeSecure along with the thickness of the stud heads also gives some degree of elevation,” he continued.”This elevation helps maintain a correct hoof pastern axis and reduce tension on the tendons and ligaments in the distal (lower) part of the limb.
 Together with the cushioning effect of the shield, these properties help reduce concussion and compression of the heel, thereby preserving good hoof conformation and balance and protecting against heel pain and associated lameness.”